 Did you know that your followers can now buy direct using the platform’s shopping feature?
 If not, as an ecommerce business, you need to get familiar with this.

-This feature has done wonders for the shopping process on Instagram and has played into the hands of many brands already.
+This feature has done wonders for the shopping process on Instagram and has played into the hands of many brands already with their social media marketing.
 Users no longer have to click through to company profiles, find a link and then search for the product on the company site.
 No, no. This is now far more streamlined making the buying process simple.

 When scrolling through their feeds, users will see white shopping bag icons on product images.
 They can click this and make a purchase without leaving the app.
 This feature is already proving a hit for consumers with Instagram reporting that 75% of people who see this kind of post take action.